Lushangtu123/CS-151-team-23-project/ReadMe.md

 | Phuong Tong | Updated MainController navigation, integrated module-info.java, project documentation |
 ## Project Description

-This is Version 0.5 of the Student Information Management System, a desktop application designed for faculty members to manage student profiles and programming language information.
+This is Version 0.6 of the Student Information Management System, a desktop application designed for faculty members to manage student profiles and programming language information.

-**Note**: This version uses **CheckBox multi-selection** for programming languages and database skills, providing a more intuitive user interface.
+**Note**: This version includes **pre-populated data** (3 programming languages and 5 student profiles) and a fully functional **Search Student Profiles** page with advanced filtering and deletion capabilities.

-## Version 0.5 Features
+## Version 0.6 Features

-### ✅ New in This Version 0.5
+### ✅ New in This Version 0.6

+- **Pre-populated Database**
+  - Application automatically initializes with **exactly 3 programming languages**: Java, Python, JavaScript
+  - Application automatically initializes with **exactly 5 student profiles** with diverse backgrounds
+  - Data initialization happens on first run or when database is empty
+  - Ensures consistent starting data for demonstration and testing

-- **Complete Student Profile Management**
+- **Search Student Profiles Page** ✅ (UC-03)
-  - Create, view, edit, and delete student profiles
+  - Dedicated search page accessible from home page
+  - **Advanced filtering system**:
+    - Filter by name (text search)
+    - Filter by academic status (Freshman, Sophomore, Junior, Senior, Graduate, PhD)
+    - Filter by programming language
+    - Filter by preferred role (Front-End, Back-End, Full-Stack, Data, Other)
+  - **TableView display** with comprehensive columns:
-  - Required fields: Full Name, Academic Status, Current Job Status, Job Details (if Employed), Programming Languages, Databases, Preferred Role
+    - ID, Name, Academic Status, Email
+    - Programming Languages, Database Skills, Preferred Role
-  - Full validation with inline error messages
+    - Employment Status (Employed/Not Employed)
-  - TableView with automatic sorting by name (A→Z, case-insensitive)
+  - **Search results automatically sorted** by name (A→Z, case-insensitive)

-- **Enhanced Language Management**
+  - Real-time result count display
+  - Apply filters and clear filters functionality
+  - Refresh data button

+- **Delete Student Profiles** ✅
+  - **Delete button for each student** in the search results table
-  - Reference checking before deletion
+  - Confirmation dialog before deletion
-  - Prevents deletion of languages assigned to students
-  - Option to unassign and delete languages
-  - Improved data integrity

-- **Advanced Persistence Layer**
-  - StudentDAO with full CRUD operations
-  - LanguageDAO with reference checking
-  - All data stored in SQLite database
-  - Supports complex queries and sorting
+  - **Permanently removes student from database**
+  - Automatically updates the table and result count after deletion
+  - Success/error messages for user feedback

+- **Enhanced Navigation**
+  - New "Search Student Profiles" button on home page
+  - Back to home functionality from all pages
+  - Consistent navigation across all views

 ### Implemented Features: